 Keep Up with Repairs

 Property managers have to take care of all general and special maintenance of your property.
-One of the biggest reasons money goes down the drain is expensive repairs or restorations.
+According to Innova Realty & Management one of the biggest reasons money goes down the drain is expensive repairs or restorations.

 A leaking water pipe left neglected starts to stain the walls; before you know it, you must change a whole wall, or worse.
 Here is where the watchful eye of a property manager could save you money.